 About the Cambridge LLM programme

 The Cambridge LLM is a one-year taught masters programme.
 Students are required to take four courses (or 'papers') in total.
 The course offerings are sufficiently varied to enable students to pursue a wide range of interests.
-Some students elect to obtain a general LLM, choosing papers from various unrelated legal fields.
-Others choose to specialise in commercial, European, international or intellectual property law, taking at least three papers in one of these areas so as to receive a designation to their LLM indicating the specialism pursued.
-Those who opt to specialise, but want some breadth or variety, frequently take a paper outside their specialism alongside the three within it.
+Some students choose a selection of papers from various unrelated legal fields.
+Others choose to study a particular area - or related areas - of law.